Ansari-Irfan-360/Movie-Ticket-Booking/README.md

 This Project is created on Reactjs and uses api.tvmaze.com for fetching data of Movies.
-All there movies from this API is not shown because it will take alot of time to fetch that data.
+All the movies from this API is not shown because it will take alot of time to fetch that data.
+Instead movies starting with 'all' is only fetched.